Here are a few things to consider + resources and straight-from-the-horses-mouths case studies from those who have dared to go virtual.

 Below is a list of platforms for hosting webinars or virtual events that each have different capabilities and price points for organizations to consider based on their needs.
 It’s important to weigh the pros and cons of these platforms in the early stages of planning to allow enough time to conduct trial runs and enlist any necessary IT support before go-time.

-When faced with the prospect of cancelling its largest fundraising event of the year, the Nashville chapter of JDRF (the Juvenile Diabetes Research Foundation) made a bold decision to go forward and go virtual.
+When faced with the prospect of canceling its largest fundraising event of the year, the Nashville chapter of JDRF (the Juvenile Diabetes Research Foundation) made a bold decision to go forward and go virtual.
 With the backing of its Board of Directors and a vote of confidence from the nonprofit’s national leadership, JDRF Nashville’s executive director, Mary Lyn Schuh, started navigating the uncharted waters.
 In the early stages of planning, when JDRF realized they’d have to hold their annual gala virtually, JDRF knew they’d have to ramp up their incentives for people to “attend” virtually, so they featured both a silent and live auction with a former auctioneer, as well as virtual live performances by MercyMe, Amy Grant, Raelynn and Eric Paslay.

 The 20th Annual JDRF Promise Gala made a remarkable and exponential difference for those in the T1D community.
 As a result, the virtual event concept and multifaceted and multidisciplinary communications approach is being applied by JDRF chapters throughout the country as they work toward holding their annual fundraisers during this time of uncertainty.